Cheryl Stark: Creation and casting

 Gillmer chose to leave the show after winning a green card to work in the United States.
 She also wanted to capitalise on the success of feature film Hotel Sorrento, in which she appears.
 Producers chose to kill off Gillmer's character, a development that the actress welcomed.
 She explained, "I was very flattered that they decided to kill Cheryl off.
 It's a sign of the popularity of Cheryl, as it's only really the characters that the public care about that they kill off.
 If the producers had just decided to send Cheryl to Queensland, then that would have been a bit of a worry!"
-Cheryl's exit storyline saw her struck by a lorry after saving her daughter, who had wandered into the road.
-Local doctor Karl Kennedy (Alan Fletcher) attempts to save Cheryl's life, but his efforts are in vain and she dies in front of Danni.
-Gillmer admitted that she did not think she would ever forget Cheryl, calling her "a great character to play".
+Cheryl's exit storyline aired in late September 1996.
+She is fatally injured after being struck by a car while saving her daughter Lousie Carpenter (Jiordan Tolli), who wanders into the road after spotting a dog.
+Local doctor and Cheryl's neighbour Karl Kennedy (Alan Fletcher) attempts to administer first aid and save Cheryl, but his efforts are in vain and she dies in front of Danni, who arrives at the scene.
+Gillmer called her character's death "a real tragedy" and said there would be "a variety of reactions from Cheryl's family and friends that are all very sad."
+She also admitted that she did not think she would ever forget Cheryl, calling her "a great character to play".